Diana Prince (DC Extended Universe): Steppenwolf victorious

 In Zack Snyder's Justice League, Diana and the rest of the Justice League are killed by the unity of the Mother Boxes.
 This version of events is erased after Barry Allen enters the Speed Force and reverses time.

 Knightmare reality

-In Zack Snyder's Justice League, in visions received by Victor of a reality where Darkseid is victorious, Diana is killed in battle during Darkseid's takeover of Earth and is cremated by the Amazons.
+In Zack Snyder's Justice League, in visions received by Victor of a reality where Darkseid is victorious, Diana is killed in battle during Darkseid's takeover of Earth and is cremated by the Amazons, with parademons all around them.